Swedish emigration to the United States: Parliamentary Emigration Commission 1907–1913

 The Emigration Inquest, according to Franklin D. Scott, had little effect on emigration.
 A year after the Commission published its last volume, World War I began and reduced emigration drastically.
-Despite a slight increase after World War I, the American Immigration Act of 1924 significantly reduced quotas for Swedish immigrants, and by the late 1920s those quota were not even filled anymore.
+Despite a slight increase after World War I, the American Immigration Act of 1924 significantly reduced quotas for Swedish immigrants, and by the late 1920s even those quotas were no longer filled.
 Barton points to the rapid implementation of essentially all the commission's recommendations to improve conditions in Sweden, from industrialization to an array of social reforms, and claims that "its findings must have had a powerful cumulative effect upon Sweden's leadership and broader public opinion".

 Swedish Americans

 The Midwest remained the heartland of the Swedish-American community, but its position weakened in the 20th century: in 1910, 54% of the Swedish immigrants and their children lived in the Midwest, 15% in industrial areas in the East, and 10% on the West Coast.
 Chicago was effectively the Swedish-American capital, accommodating about 10% of all Swedish Americans—more than 100,000 people—making it the second-largest Swedish city in the world (only Stockholm had more Swedish inhabitants).

 Defining themselves as both Swedish and American, the Swedish-American community retained a fascination for the old country and their relationship to it.
 The nostalgic visits to Sweden which had begun in the 1870s continued well into the 20th century, and narratives from these trips formed a staple of the lively Swedish-American publishing companies.
 The accounts testify to complex feelings, but each contingent of American travellers were freshly indignant at Swedish class pride and Swedish disrespect for women.
 It was with renewed pride in American culture that they returned to the Midwest.

 In the 2000 U.S. Census, about four million Americans claimed to have Swedish roots.
 Minnesota remains by a wide margin the state with the most inhabitants of Swedish descent—9.6% of the population as of 2005.